fdwr/LunaSvgSampleTest/LunaSvgSampleTest/README.md

 - Grid display ('g' key)

 ## Bug reports
 I'm unlikely to add more features to this app, because this is just a side project anyway, but let me know if you encounter bugs in the app itself.
-Any SVG loading or rendering issues are most likely in LunaSvg (hmm, I should at least display some file load message on error...).
+Any SVG loading or rendering issues are most likely in LunaSvg (sorry, I don't have more diagnostic info accessible to print out the specific error).

 ## Related
 - LunaSVG - https://github.com/sammycage/lunasvg